Vyvy-vi/new-repo-template/CONTRIBUTING.md

 - `-m` flag sets up the commit message.
 - `message` is the commit message: a brief (50 character max) message describing what the commit changes.

-While writing the commit message, kindly try to be brief(if you want to add more context, you can add a description by adding another `-m "some description"` tag to the command) and try to write messages in present tense(like- `docs: add link to coc`, instead of `docs: added link to coc`)
+While writing the commit message, please try to be brief (if you want to add more context, you can add a description by adding another `-m "some description"` tag to the command) and try to write messages in present tense (like `docs: add link to coc`, instead of `docs: added link to coc`)

-We prefer to follow a certain commit message styling format in order to make the commits easily readable, by people as well as automations.
+We prefer to follow a certain commit message styling format in order to make the commits easily readable by people as well as automation.
 You could refer to [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for more information about the format.

 All commit messages should follow this format- `<type>(optional scope): <description>`